Salvation Army financial assistance programs Washington.

 The Salvation Army of Washington provides transitional, short and long-term housing to women, whether they're escaping from a domestic violence environment or the streets.
 Last, but not least, children's shelter are run.
 In a crisis, The Salvation Army may be able to provide a safe place for children who are no longer safe in their own homes or apartments.
 Read more on homeless shelters.

 Additional programs and services administered can include these.
 It really depends on the town, city, as well as county in question.

-- Food bank – Can provide the low income and homeless with groceries and hot meals.
+- Salvation Army free food in WA – Can provide the low income and homeless with groceries and hot meals.
 Some centers may also have vouchers or gift certificates for canned goods or even clothing.
 Find additional state of Washington free food pantries.

-- Basic and Emergency – Referrals and financial assistance can be offered in a crisis if someone needs rental assistance, utilities, food, transportation or gasoline (as funds allow).
+- Basic Needs and Emergency financial help – Referrals and financial assistance can be offered in a crisis if someone needs rental assistance, utilities, food, transportation or gasoline (as funds allow).

 - Housing Stability Services can include Move-in assistance as well as Eviction Prevention.
 Resources can also provide case management.
 Some Washington Salvation Army Corp centers may have money for paying rent and other housing costs.

 - Domestic Violence Community Advocacy and Legal Advocacy – Case managers and social workers can provide some of these services, or refer individuals to the proper people.